-Corporate bonds can provide investors with access to yield, sometimes with less risk
+Corporate bonds can provide investors with access to yield

 Default risk does exist, so it can help to approach corporate bonds with caution

-In late 2018, struggling General Electric (GE) announced it would slice its quarterly dividend from 12 cents to just a penny a share.
-GE investors who wanted those regular payments had a choice: they could sell the stock or find yield elsewhere.
-But GE’s corporate bondholders didn’t suffer any interruption in their regular interest payments, though the value of their GE bonds did fall sharply.
+In early 2020, the Walt Disney Company (DIS) suspended its cash dividend to protect its finances when it shuttered its global tourism operation at the beginning of the COVID-19 pandemic.
+Disney investors who wanted those regular dividend payments had a choice: They could sell the stock or find yield elsewhere.
+But DIS’s corporate bondholders didn’t suffer any interruption in their regular interest payments, although the value of their bonds slid at the time.

-“The great thing about a corporate bond is that it can offer a steady income stream and can be a stable investment, provided there’s no credit event,” Laffman continued.
+“The great thing about a corporate bond is that it can offer a steady income stream, provided there’s no credit event,” Laffman continued.
 “Investors can buy the bond, collect the interest payments, and receive their initial investment back when the bond matures.”

 Corporations often choose debt to finance acquisitions, upgrade plants or technology, and for other purposes.
 To accomplish this, they may issue bonds.
 Bonds are typically made up of three components: